Mhack03/LaptopInvDemo-Net9/README.md

-# My Self-Learning Project
+# My Self-Learning Project Journey

 Welcome to my GitHub repository!
-This project is dedicated to my self-learning journey, where I apply the knowledge and skills I've gained from my studies.
+This project is dedicated to my self-learning journey, where I applied the knowledge and skills I've gained from my studies.
 The primary goal of this project is to develop and improve my skills in using various tools and technologies.

 ## Purpose